Error-Aware Knowledge Distillation via Targeted Revision for Customer-Service Summarization: LLM Fine-Tuning via Targeted Error-Correction

 \subsection{LLM fine-tuning}

-We evaluated multiple Llama and Lilium models of different sizes as student LLMs.
-Each model was fine-tuned independently using three dataset versions: the original dataset (org), revision version 1 (r1), and revision version 2 (r2).
-Instruction-tuning samples were generated using the same summary generation prompts currently utilized by the production GPT-3.5 model.
-Fine-tuning was performed with Low-Rank Adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge}, applying parameters $alpha=16$, $dropout=0.1$, and $r=8$ across all linear modules.
+We evaluated a suite of open-source LLMs of varying sizes as student models.
+Each model was fine-tuned independently using three dataset variants: the original training dataset (org), revision~1 (r1), and revision~2 (r2).
+Instruction-tuning samples were constructed using the same summarization prompts as our production GPT-3.5 system.
+Fine-tuning was performed with Low-Rank Adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge}, using $\alpha=16$, $r=8$, and dropout $=0.1$, applied to all linear modules.
+To prevent the model from learning to continue the input transcript, we applied prompt loss masking during SFT, computing the language-model loss only over assistant completion tokens (i.e., system and user tokens were excluded from the loss).

-Fine-tuning of the Lilium 2 mix 7B and Lilium 2 13B models was conducted using Athena, while other models utilized between 4 and 8 A100 GPUs depending on model size.
-During inference, we used the same prompts as those employed in the production environment for all experiments.